 Please note that there is no hanging space in the cabin so you will need to keep your suitcase or bags organised.
 A safe is available at reception for locking up passports, tickets and valuables.
 You can handwash your laundry or ask the housemaid to do it for a small fee.
 Shopping trips are available if you need to purchase personal items, or extra food, drinks and snacks.

-The Reptile Conservation & Education Project is located near Hoedspruit, not far from Kruger National Park.
+The Reptile Conservation & Education Project is located near Hoedspruit, close to Kruger National Park.

 Reptile Orientation Course